Cipher-Daemon/PowerShell-Scripts/On-Prem-AD/Get-Last-Logon-Time.md

 ```

 ### LastLogon vs LastLogonTimeStamp
-- LastLogon means the timestamp for the user logged on happened on the domain controller it authenticated with. its generally more accurate compared to LastLogonTimestamp
-- LastLogonTimeStamp is the least accurate and it only gets the information that was gathered via replication from other DC(s) that it authenticated with, generally its less accurate
+#### LastLogon
+- Data is not replicated between domain controllers, meaning the data is recorded against the server itself when the user logs on
+- Generally more accurate

+#### LastLogonTimeStamp
+- Logon times are replicated to/from other domain controllers
+- Generally less accurate